vikchupak/AWS/services/aga/aga.md

 - [Doc](https://aws.amazon.com/global-accelerator/)
 - Use Private AWS global network to speed up data transfer
   - Improve performance by up to 60% compared to the public internet
-- AGA uses `AGA edge locations` to enter and exit Private AWS global network
+- AGA uses `AGA edge locations` as entery and exit points to Private AWS global network